 It is a privilege to provide you with information about the engineering program at Grace College.
-Grace teams with Trine University in Angola, Indiana to offer three bachelor of engineering degrees on the Grace College campus.
+Grace teams with Trine University in Angola, Indiana to offer two bachelor of engineering degrees on the Grace College campus.

-Grace, in partnership with Trine University, offers three stems for the engineering degree: design engineering technology and mechanical engineering management (biomedical engineering management minor available).
+Grace, in partnership with Trine University, offers two stems for the engineering degree: design engineering technology and mechanical engineering management (biomedical engineering management minor available).
 Students choose the stem of their choice or take general classes for the first year and then decide in which program they will specialize.
 The engineering degrees will take four years to complete.

 Trine University is committed to having students explore, experience and excel in every area of engineering.
 Engineering is a broad field of study that students are increasingly choosing as a major.
 Engineers combine science and math to seek answers and find solutions to technical problems.
 Whether designing and creating a new product or working in testing, production and maintenance, engineering students seek to meet societal and consumer needs.
 The engineering program at Grace College allows students to use their creative ability combined with the latest technology to advance their school, city, state and country.

 To learn more, see Trine’s program details.